achristmascarl/rainfrog/README.md

 ## favorites

-frequently used queries can be saved as favorites. by default, favorites are written to the application's data directory, (the same place that logs are written to), which is one of the following depending on your os, as determined by the [directories](https://crates.io/crates/directories) crate:
+frequently used queries can be saved as favorites. by default, favorites are written to the application's data directory (the same place that logs are written to), which is one of the following depending on your os, as determined by the [directories](https://crates.io/crates/directories) crate: